-Karnataka Assembly session to begin in Belagavi today amid border dispute with Maharashtra
+Karnataka: VD Savarkar’s portrait unveiled in Assembly Hall in Belagavi, Opposition stages protest

 The Supreme Court is hearing a plea by the Maharashtra government on the border dispute.

-The Assembly session is slated to begin five days after Union Home Minister Amit Shah said that the Karnataka and Maharashtra governments will not make any claim in the border dispute until the Supreme Court gives its verdict in the case.
+The Assembly session began five days after Union Home Minister Amit Shah said that the Karnataka and Maharashtra governments will not make any claim in the border dispute until the Supreme Court gives its verdict in the case.
 Shah had made the statement after meeting the chief ministers of the two states.

 Security has been tightened in Belagavi in view of the possibility of protests in connection with the border dispute.
 Nearly 5,000 police personnel, including six superintendents of police, have been deployed in the districts, The Indian Express reported, citing unidentified police officials.